-It can be difficult to find the right thing to say to the bereaved when attending a funeral.
-You may not have known the deceased, or you may not have experienced such a loss.
-It may seem uncomfortable when speaking with the bereaved throughout the funeral and cemetery services.
-Remember that your presence adds support and it is very important to those grieving.
-In order to assist with the right words to say, you may offer these words to ease their pain a little.
+It can be difficult to find the right thing to say to the bereaved.
+You may not have known the deceased, or you may not have experienced a similar loss.
+You might feel uncomfortable when speaking with the bereaved.
+Know your presence adds support and is important to those grieving.
+Consider offering these words to ease their pain a little.

-Even if you never knew the deceased, it is still meaningful to tell them you are sorry for the loss of their loved one.
+Even if you never knew the deceased, it is still meaningful to the bereaved to hear you are sorry for their loss.
 By being direct and honest, you acknowledge their pain and show them you care.

 People grieve in many different ways.
-Whether they lean on their Catholic faith, their loved ones, or themselves, you cannot always predict how a person will need your support.
-By simply offering to be available – as someone to talk to or someone to sit in silence with – you are giving more support than you may realize.
-An unprompted gesture such as sending flowers, dropping off a prepared meal, a phone call to check in, can be a great show of support as well.
+Whether they lean on their Catholic faith, their loved ones, or themselves, you cannot always predict how a person may need your support.
+By simply offering to be available – as someone to talk to, to sit in silence, or to run an errand – you are giving more support than you may realize.
+An unprompted gesture such as sending flowers, dropping off a prepared meal, or a phone call to check in can be a great show of support.

-Many people tend to leave those in mourning alone – they may think they need time to heal, or that their presence may be an annoyance.
-However, many people who are mourning need someone to talk honestly and openly with about their own feelings, or maybe they want to remember their deceased loved one by recounting memories.
-You may be able to help them grieve and heal with that one simple question.
+Many people leave those in mourning alone.
+You may think the person needs time to heal, or your presence may be an annoyance.
+However, many people who are mourning want to talk honestly and openly about their own feelings, or share memories.
+You may be able to help them grieve and heal by simply listening.

-This is not the same as “I know how you feel” which is a statement to avoid uttering because even if you’ve shared a similar experience, everyone’s journey with grief is uniquely their own.
+This is not the same as “I know how you feel”, which should be avoided, as everyone’s journey with grief is uniquely their own.

-Hugs are one of the most beautiful things that can happen to a person, especially in the wake of tremendous loss.
-When you are hugged you feel good and safe.
-A hug doesn’t necessarily take away the hurt but it can get you through some difficult moments.
+A genuine hug, which conveys we want the person to feel safe, is one of the most beautiful things a person can receive, especially in the wake of tremendous loss.
+A hug doesn’t take away the hurt, but can help the bereaved through some difficult moments.

-It’s natural to worry that if you bring up the subject of the person who died, you’ll make the bereaved sad.
-Actually, the opposite is true.
-When a person loses someone that is close to them, after the death they will continue to think about their loved one constantly.
-It’s heartbreakingly sad that after several months the person who is grieving is astounded by how rarely people mention the person who died.
+Some people believe if they bring up the subject of the person who died weeks or months after the funeral, that the bereaved will experience more grief.
+The opposite is true.
+A person who is grieving is disappointed by how rarely people mention the person who died.
 It is important to share a story or memory about the person who passed away.
-It lets the griever know that others remember their loved one, and that’s really comforting news.
+It lets the griever know others remember their loved one, which is comforting.

-We are not suggesting that you avoid the grieving person or that when you talk to them you should pretend that you don’t know their loved one has died.
-That behaviour would be hugely hurtful.
-Don’t be afraid to close your mouth and open your heart.
+We are not suggesting that you avoid the grieving person or when you talk with them you pretend you don’t know their loved one has died.
+This behavior would be hurtful.
+Don’t be afraid bring up the loved one in conversation, and then be quiet and simply listen with an open heart.
 Hold their hand.
-Offer them a tissue.
-Make a pot of coffee.
-Ask if they’d like to go for a walk.
+Offer a tissue.
+Make a pot of coffee, or ask if they would like to go for a walk.
 Let them lead the conversation.
-Often, the biggest gift you can give a grieving person is permission to speak freely.
+Often the biggest gift you can give a grieving person is permission to speak freely.